jewlofthelotus/SlickQuiz-WordPress/readme.txt

 7. The listing of user scores when saving is enabled.

 == Changelog ==

+= 1.1.3 =
+* Tweaking user permissions - Admins can do everything; Editors can do everything EXCEPT manage SlickQuiz Options; Authors can view the quiz list, scores and previews.
+* SlickQuiz is now opensource - contribute on [Github](https://github.com/QuickenLoans/SlickQuiz-WordPress)!

 = 1.1.2 =
 * Bug fix: resolved issue with quizzes not working when they are the only thing in the post / page